Robust nonconforming virtual element methods for general fourth order problems with varying coefficients: Perturbation problem

 \begin{definition} We define the \emph{modified gradient projection} to be the following

 for any $v_h \in \vemSpace^K$.
 We denote with $\Confinterpolation$ the interpolation into a $H^1$ conforming VEM space of order $\polOrder-1$.
 We use the ``lazy'' version of the serendipity spaces discussed in \cite{da_veiga_serendipity_2015}.
 The dofs for this space were mentioned in Remark \ref{rmk: serendipity dofs} and for order $\polOrder-1$ are described by the dof tuple $(0,-1,\polOrder-3,-1,\polOrder-4)$.
 Therefore the dofs are a subset of the dofs defining the nonconforming $C^1$ space.
-The vertex values and the $\polOrder-3$ moments on the edges uniquely define $\Confinterpolation v|_e\in \prob_{\polOrder-1}(e)$ so that the gradient projection given above is computable using the dofs for the $C^{1}$ nonconforming space. \end{definition} \begin{remark} This change to the gradient projection could also be achieved by replacing the edge projection $\edgeProj v_h$ with $(\Confinterpolation v_h)|_e$ which is dof compatible (see Definition \ref{defn: dof compatible}) with the exception that $\edgeProj q = q|_e$ only holds for $q\in\prob_{\polOrder-1}(K)$.
+The vertex values and the $\polOrder-3$ moments on the edges uniquely define $\Confinterpolation v|_e\in \prob_{\polOrder-1}(e)$ so that the gradient projection given above is computable using the dofs for the $C^{1}$ nonconforming space. \end{definition}

+\ifthenelse{\boolean{thesis}} { \begin{remark} This change to the gradient projection could also be achieved by replacing the edge projection $\edgeProj v_h$ with $(\Confinterpolation v_h)|_e$ which is dof compatible (see Definition \ref{defn: dof compatible}) with the exception that $\edgeProj q = q|_e$ only holds for $q\in\prob_{\polOrder-1}(K)$.
 The resulting virtual element space satisfies $\vemSpace\subset H^1_0 (\Omega)$ but only $\prob_{\polOrder-1} (\cT_{h})\subset\vemSpace$.
 The $L^2$ projection properties of the value and the hessian projection are still satisfied (in fact they are both not changed by the use of $\Confinterpolation$ for the edge projection).
 But the property given in Lemma \ref{lemma: l2 projections assumptions satisfied} does not hold anymore for the gradient projection.
 While, due to the continuity of the discrete function space, we could use many of the bounds from the previous section avoiding the scaling with $\varepsilon^{-1}$, we cannot use all of the results due to the missing polynomial exactness.
-Therefore, we briefly describe a convergence proof based on using the original $C^1$ nonconforming VEM space with the modified gradient projection given above. \end{remark} The following property is now obtained for the modified gradient projection. \begin{lemma} For the modified gradient projection detailed in Definition \ref{defn: modified grad proj} it holds that
+Therefore, we briefly describe a convergence proof based on using the original $C^1$ nonconforming VEM space with the modified gradient projection given above. \end{remark} } { }

+The following property is now obtained for the modified gradient projection. \begin{lemma} For the modified gradient projection detailed in Definition \ref{defn: modified grad proj} it holds that